 This 2-day course guides attendees through equipment qualification, calibration and computer system validation processes from planning to reporting.
 It also explains regulatory requirements in these areas, including EU and US GMPs, as well as data integrity guidance documents from national and international regulatory bodies.

 The course not only ensures a full understanding of the regulations and guidelines for equipment and records but helps attendees to develop a risk-based approach to compliance.
-Interactive exercises will be dispersed into and between the presentations.
+Workshop and exercise sessions will help attendees to understand how to apply theory to practice.

 Learning Objectives: